 Table of Contents

-The UGC NET History cut-off for June 2025 will soon be released by the National Testing Agency (NTA), determining the minimum qualifying marks for candidates to qualify for Assistant Professor and Junior Research Fellowship (JRF).
-The cut-off varies by category (General, OBC, SC, ST, PwD) and depends on factors like exam difficulty, number of test-takers, and available seats.
-Candidates should check the official NTA website for the exact cut-off once announced, as meeting the minimum score is essential for eligibility in the final merit list.
+The UGC NET History Cut Off for June 2025 has been officially released by the National Testing Agency (NTA), setting the minimum qualifying marks for candidates aiming for Assistant Professor or Junior Research Fellowship (JRF) roles.
+The cut-off scores differ by category such as General, OBC, SC, ST, and PwD and are influenced by factors like exam difficulty, the number of candidates, and available seats.
+Since the cut-off is already out, candidates are advised to visit the official NTA website without delay.
+Scoring the minimum qualifying marks is crucial to secure a place in the final merit list.

 UGC NET History Cut Off: Section Overview